intrinio/python-sdk/README.md

 To get an API key, [sign up here](https://intrinio.com/).

 Welcome to the Intrinio API!
-Through our Marketplace, we offer a wide selection of financial data feeds sourced by our own proprietary processes as well as from many data vendors.
-The primary application of the Intrinio API is for use in third-party applications and integrations or for end-users utilizing the Excel add-in and Google Sheets add-on.
-The Intrinio API uses HTTPS verbs and a RESTful endpoint structure, which makes it easy to request data from Intrinio.
-Responses are delivered in JSON format.
-If you need additional help in using the API, go to our home page (https://intrinio.com) and click on the chat icon in the lower right corner.
+Through our Financial Data Marketplace, we offer a wide selection of financial data feed APIs sourced by our own proprietary processes as well as from many data vendors.
+For a complete API request / response reference please view the [Intrinio API documentation](https://intrinio.com/documentation/api_v2).
+If you need additional help in using the API, please visit the [Intrinio website](https://intrinio.com) and click on the chat icon in the lower right corner.

-- API version: 2.0.2
+- API version: 2.0.0
-- Package version: 0.9.1
+- Package version: 1.0.0

 ## Requirements.